 University of Oklahoma - Michael F. Price College of Business

 Presumably, shareholder rights aim to better align the actions of managers with the interests of shareholders; however, it is not clear from prior research whether such alignment mitigates or exacerbates managers’ propensity to manage earnings.
-We document that when shareholder rights are stronger, managers are more likely to manage earnings upward when meeting or slightly beating analyst expectations.
-We also find evidence consistent with firms with strong shareholders managing earnings downward when easily beating analyst expectations, although the propensity for this behavior is equally observed for firms with weak shareholder rights.
-Additional tests suggest that the propensity of firms with strong shareholder rights to manage accruals upward is more severe when the firm has established a history of meeting expectations, institutional ownership is low, or when CEO ownership is absent.
-Overall, the results are not consistent with the traditional expectation that shareholder rights serve as a governance role that reduces discretionary reporting behavior.
-Given recent demands to enhance shareholder rights, our study highlights an interesting financial reporting consequence.
+We document that when shareholder rights are stronger, managers are more likely to manage earnings upward to meet analyst expectations or last year’s EPS.
+The greater propensity of firms with strong shareholder rights to manage earnings to meet earnings benchmarks is not consistent with the traditional expectation that shareholder rights serve as a governance mechanism to reduce what could be opportunistic reporting behavior.
+We further highlight the unique impact of shareholder rights for our sample by demonstrating that other traditional governance mechanisms (audit quality, institutional ownership, and board’s financial expertise) have the expected effect of reducing earnings management.
+Given recent demands to enhance shareholder rights, our study highlights an interesting and perhaps unexpected financial reporting consequence.

 © 2013 Social Science Electronic Publishing, Inc. All Rights Reserved.